DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 because they’re fairly identical, and you can owe your cellmate a certain hypothetical number of them in the future.
 Finally, money needs to work as a store of value, to (by and large) hold its worth over time.
-So cheesecakes, while delicious, wouldn't work as currencies (even if everyone were to accept them) because they lose their value relatively quickly as they age.
+So cheesecakes, while delicious, wouldn’t work as currencies (even if everyone were to accept them) because they lose their value relatively quickly as they age.